bashtage/randomgen/README.md

 ## Differences from `numpy.random.RandomState`

 ### Note
-These comparrisons are relative to NumPy 1.16.
+These comparisons are relative to NumPy 1.16.
 The project has been substantially merged into NumPy 1.17+.

 ### New Features relative to NumPy 1.16